adobo-task/adobo-task.github.io/README.md

 ' O
 ```

 Participants will be provided with annotated versions of the training and development set, and an unannotated test set.
 Participants are expected to submit the annotated test set produced by their system.

 [A sample set](https://github.com/adobo-task/adobo-2021/tree/main/corpus) has been made available.
-The aim of this sample set is for participants to get familiar with the dataset format.
+The purpose of this sample set is for participants to get familiar with the dataset format.

 ## Evaluation
 Submissions will be evaluated using the standard precision, recall and F1 over spans: